skorch-dev/skorch/docs/user/huggingface.rst

 results are always the same.
 A possible solution to this is to write your own scoring callback that records multiple scores to the ``history`` using a single inference call.

+Moreover, if your training relies on the training history on some capacity, e.g. because you want to early stop when the validation loss stops improving, you should use :class:`.DistributedHistory` instead of the default history.
+More information on this can be found :ref:`here <dist-history>`.

 Tokenizers
 ----------